-- Place the rhubarb and the lemon juice in a small saucepan and heat gently until soft and broken down.
+- Meanwhile place 400g rhubarb and the juice of half a lemon in a small saucepan and heat gently until soft and broken down.

-- Add the chia seeds and maple syrup, stir well, set aside and leave to cool and thicken.
+- Add 4 tbsp chia seeds and 3 tbsp maple syrup, stir well, set aside and leave to cool and thicken.
 You can put it in the fridge once cooled if you don't want to make the bars straight away.